Current Issues

 Clean Air Charter for Port Talbot

-Carers (1) the 2011 Census (2) Benefits (3) Equality Bill
+Carers (1) the 2011 Census (2) Benefits

 This issue is regarding the 2011 Census and the inclusion of questions on carers.
 The 2001 Census included questions on carers and this had a significant impact of assessing the numbers of carers in the UK and the number of hours each individual gave to caring and the ages of carers.
 As chair of the All Party Carers Group I have had several Ministerial meetings on this crucial subject and I am pleased to report that the campaign has ended in success.

-My Parliamentary Group is also campaigning to improve carers benefits particularly those who are retired and working carers
+My Parliamentary Group is also campaigning to improve carers’ benefits particularly those who are retired and working carers.

-Local and part-time Higher Education
+Local and part-time and full-time Higher Education

 I have participated in Debates and held meetings with Ministers in support of part-time students in Higher Education and work particularly closely with Birkbeck College and the Open University and my former University at Swansea.